shnibble/something-to-coook/README.md

-A single-page webapp that help's cooks decide on a meal to prepare.
+A single-page webapp that helps cooks decide on a meal to prepare.